-Couple of things to point out: the KJV was created because the Church of England did not approve of parts of the translation or margin notes of the popular Geneva Bible.
-The problem was that the Geneva Bible was readily available to citizens of England and the other “Authorized Versions” mentioned above, were not—or, otherwise they were too expensive for the average citizen.
+A couple of things to point out: the KJV was created because the Church of England disapproved of parts of the translation or margin notes of the popular Geneva Bible.
+The problem was that the Geneva Bible was readily available to citizens of England, and the other “Authorized Versions” mentioned above, were not—or, otherwise, they were too expensive for the average citizen.
 In addition, King James required that his translation communicate the ecclesiastical hierarchy of the Church—mainly the Church of England—an important distinction if we are to discuss textual criticism.

 On the topic of textual criticism, the KJV used the Textus Receptus as its foundation for the New Testament (NT) translation.
 However, there are numerous NT manuscripts that modern biblical scholars regard as more accurate than the Textus Receptus.
 Unfortunately, the New Testament is where the KJV shows its greatest faults.

 For example, Acts 12:4 in the KJV reads:

 And when he had apprehended him, he put him in prison, and delivered him to four quaternions of soldiers to keep him; intending after Easter to bring him forth to the people.